CyTube/cytu.be-policies/terms-of-use.md

     and links to external content must be legal to view and share in the State of Washington, USA.
-  * Legal adult content, such as pornography, is permitted only in channels clearly marked as 18+ in the channel title All users must be of legal age in their country to view this content.
-Child pornography or sharing pornography with minors is not permitted.
+  * Legal adult content, such as pornography, is permitted only in channels clearly marked as 18+ in the channel title, and only when all users of the channel are of legal age to view such content.
+Distribution of child pornography is strictly prohibited and will be reported to the relevant authorities.
   * Content must not attempt to circumvent the privacy or security measures of any user's web browser.
+Please see the [security policy](security.md) for details.
-  * Custom content (such as CSS and JavaScript) must not remove, obscure, modify, or otherwise interfere with any prompts or options that allow users to disallow custom content (such as the channel JS accept/deny prompt or the custom embed warning).
+  * Custom content (such as CSS and JavaScript) must not remove, obscure, modify, or otherwise interfere with any prompts or options that allow users to disable custom content (such as the channel JS accept/deny prompt or the custom embed warning).
+  * Custom content such as CSS and JavaScript may only be used with permission from the authors of such content.
+Copying customizations from other channels without permission is not allowed.
   * Content must comply with the corresponding terms of service for the website which hosts the content.
-  * Content must not intentionally or unintentionally disrupt the service as a whole or the experience of individual users.
+  * Content must not disrupt the service as a whole or the experience of individual users.
   * Malicious or fraudulent content is prohibited.
   * Advertisements are prohibited.
-  * Donation links to support channel content are allowed, but only if clearly and visibly marked to inform users that the money is going to the channel and not the website as a whole.
+  * Donation links to support individual channels are allowed, but only if clearly and visibly marked to inform users that the donation is supporting the channel and not the website as a whole.

 ## Bot Behavior